rjseymour66/rjseymour66.github.io/content/linux/network/network-services.md

 ssh-keygen -t rsa -b 4096           # generate an RSA key pair
 ```

+`ssh-keygen` defaults to *Ed25519*, an elliptic curve algorithm with a fixed 256-bit key.
+Ed25519 is faster to generate, faster to verify, and produces shorter key material than RSA.
+Use it for any modern system running OpenSSH 6.5 or later (released 2014).

+Use the `-t rsa -b 4096` options to generate an *RSA* key at 4096 bits.
+RSA is supported by virtually every SSH implementation, including legacy systems and some enterprise environments that mandate RSA by policy.
+Use it when connecting to older infrastructure or when a compliance requirement specifies RSA explicitly.
+For everything else, Ed25519 is the better choice.

 #### Add a key to ssh-agent

 `ssh-agent` caches your passphrase so you only enter it once per session: